nokia/SReXperts/hackathon/activities/srlinux-b-gnmic/README.md

 ### b.
 Set RPC with file-based input

-The downside of the inlined values for Set operations is that they are not suitable when you have to privide a non-scalar value, like a json blob.
+The downside of the inlined values for Set operations is that they are not suitable when you have to provide a non-scalar value, like a json blob.
 For example, when you want to create a new subinterface, you would need to provide more data than just a string like we did for the description.

 To assist with more complex inputs, gNMIc supports the file-based input.
 You can provide a file with the data you want to set and gNMIc will read the file and use the data to perform the Set operation.